 A natural cosmetic concept dictates that we work holistically.
 Sounds good!
 But what exactly does that mean?
-Naturalist Margot Esser-Greineder reveals what the holistic approach entails.
+Naturalist Margot Esser-Greineder reveals what the holistic approach to business entails.

 To be whole is to feel at one; to experience joy, happiness and inner contentment.